Skip to Main Content

 Challenges and Ethical Implications

-• BIAS AND DISCRIMINATION: GenAI systems perpetuate existing human biases, as they generate outputs based on patterns in the data they were trained on.
-For example, GenAI photo editing tools have expressed racial biases (Poisson, 2022), and large language software such as ChatGPT has perpetuated gender biases and stereotypes (Lucy & Bamman, 2021; Snyder, 2023) in its outputs.
+GenAI systems perpetuate existing human biases, as they generate outputs based on patterns in the data they were trained on (Scheuer-Larsen, 2023).
+For example, GenAI photo editing tools have expressed racial biases (Poisson, 2022), and large language models such as ChatGPT and Gemini have perpetuated gender biases (UNESCO/IRCAI, 2024), racial biases (Snyder, 2023), and ability biases (Urbina, et al., in press) in their outputs.

 Suggestions for Use